Dana Rettke: Early life

 Growing up in Riverside, Illinois, Rettke graduated from Riverside Brookfield High School in 2017.
 She began playing basketball in first grade and volleyball in ninth grade.
-Although she had recruiting interest from multiple schools in the Big Ten Conference, Rettke decided to focus on volleyball after feeling overwhelmed during an open gym practice with Illinois Fighting Illini women's basketball players.
+Although she had recruiting interest from multiple basketball programs in the Big Ten Conference, Rettke decided to focus on volleyball after feeling overwhelmed during an open gym practice with Illinois Fighting Illini women's basketball players.

 As a sophomore in October 2014, Rettke verbally committed to the Wisconsin Badgers women's volleyball team.
 An Illinois Player of the Year, she earned multiple All-American honors as a senior, USA Today first team and American Volleyball Coaches Association (AVCA) second team.

 College career

 After high school, Rettke enrolled at the University of Wisconsin–Madison in 2017 and majored in business marketing.
 A 203 cm middle blocker for the Wisconsin Badgers, she was the tallest member of the team when she joined.
 Starting in all 32 matches of 2017, Rettke played in 113 sets and averaged 4.39 points, 3.42 kills, 1.37 blocks, and 0.22 service aces.
 Rettke earned All-Big Ten and first-team AVCA All-American honors that season.

 In 2018, Rettke again started all 32 matches.
 In 117 sets, Rettke averaged 3.74 kills and 1.54 blocks.
 For the second straight season, Rettke was on the All-Big Ten team and AVCA All-American first team.

 As a junior in 2019, Rettke played in 32 of 34 matches with 30 starts, missing two matches due to a foot injury.
 Rettke had a team leading 3.75 kills per set, the fifth best in the Big Ten.
-Rettke was part of a team that qualified for the Elite Eight round of the 2019 NCAA Tournament.
+Rettke was part of a team that qualified for the championship match of the 2019 NCAA Tournament.
 Rettke finished 2019 with her third consecutive All-Big Ten and first-team AVCA All-American honors and was the 2019–20 Big Ten Female Athlete of the Year.

 On December 18, 2021 Rettke helped lead the Badgers to its first ever NCAA national championship and was named to the NCAA Final Four All-Tournament team.
 On January 4, 2022, Rettke was named the Honda Sports Award volleyball winner as the nation's top collegiate female volleyball player.
 In June 2022, Rettke won Big Ten Female Athlete of the Year award for the second time.
 With the honor, she became the first Big Ten student-athlete ever chosen Big Ten Athlete of the Year in non-consecutive seasons, and became the third two-time recipient of the Big Ten Female Athlete of the Year Award.